-If you need help using this map tool see our Biodiversity Values Map and Threshold Tool User Guide. or contact the Map Review Team at map.review@environment.nsw.gov.au or on 02 8000 0258.
+If you need help using this map tool see our Biodiversity Values Map and Threshold Tool User Guide, or contact the Map Review Team at map.review@environment.nsw.gov.au or on 1800 001 490.
+Vegetation of biodiversity value identified.